 Trapped in the isolation of their brick boxes, surrounded by neighbours with whom they have nothing in common, the inhabitants of suburbia crave the natural human community which capitalism destroyed.
 But they cannot form one.
 The people around them do not fall naturally into a community.
 They have no direct and immediate social or economic interdependencies necessary to build the relationships and mutual trust required.
 So they start by socialising with their incompatible neighbours through puerile parties.
 They overcome their social inhibitions through alcohol and party drugs, which invoke an immediate and welcome illusion that these incompatible strangers are bosom friends.
 But with time, the illusion fades.
 They upgrade from party drugs to street drugs in order to keep on chasing that evaporating illusion of community.
 But it never works.
 It never really fulfils the in-built human need to be part of a true anthropological community.

 The character Mark Renton in the film Trainspotting [quoted above] later said self-satisfyingly that he "chose something else" other than the boring suburban existence of most.
 What he chose was a life on the streets with beer, sex and hard drugs.
 But what he chose was not really something else.
 It was merely an escape from the futile life-style he condemned and rejected.
 It was an escape to nowhere.
 He rebelled against the system, but by so doing, he allowed the system to break him.

 To beat the system you must dismantle and destroy it.
 Peacefully, if possible.
-You must then replace it with a better one.
+But then you must then replace it with a better one.
 This requires a clear mind and cogent thought.
 It requires self-discipline and a sense of mission.
 It requires the determination not to be beaten.